hidem1129-oss/Modular-Factory-System/Hardware/Sensor_Board/README.md

 ## Purpose

-The `Sensor_Board` provides the wiring and signal interface for sensors used in the Modular Factory System.
+The `Sensor_Board` provides the wiring and signal interface for a photo-reflector used in the Modular Factory System.

-It is designed for sensors such as photo-reflectors that detect workpieces, timing points, or physical changes in tabletop factory mechanisms.
+It is designed to detect workpieces, timing points, or physical changes in tabletop factory mechanisms.

 ---